FlowFuse/driver-k8s/README.md

 - `certManagerIssuer` name of the ClusterIssuer to use to create HTTPS certs for instances (default not set)
 - `k8sRetries` how many times to retry actions against the K8s API
 - `k8sDelay` how long to wait (in ms) between retries to the K8s API
+- `logPassthrough` Have Node-RED logs printed in JSON format to container stdout (default false)

 Expects to pick up K8s credentials from the environment